Shattered Grid

 "Shattered Grid" is a 2018 crossover comic book event published by Boom!
-Studios, in collaboration with Saban Brands.
-Based on the Power Rangers franchise by Haim Saban, it was mostly written by Kyle Higgins and Ryan Parrott through the ongoing comic series Mighty Morphin Power Rangers and Saban's Go Go Power Rangers to commemorate the 25th anniversary of the original television series.
+Studios, in collaboration with Saban Brands and Hasbro.
+Based on the Power Rangers franchise by Haim Saban and Super Sentai by Toei Company, it was mostly written by Kyle Higgins and Ryan Parrott through the ongoing comic series Mighty Morphin Power Rangers and Saban's Go Go Power Rangers to commemorate the 25th anniversary of the original television series.

 Publication history

 In December 2017, Boom!
 Studios announced "Shattered Grid" as a crossover event between Mighty Morphin Power Rangers and Saban's Go Go Power Rangers, which would feature teams from all eras.

 The main story was mostly written by Kyle Higgins through Mighty Morphin Power Rangers, while Ryan Parrott has also written a tie-in story through Saban's Go Go Power Rangers, featuring Lord Drakkon and the Ranger Slayer as exclusive characters.

 In February 2018, an online advertisement promoting the comic was broadcast, featuring Jason David Frank.

 In March 2018, a promotional short film titled Power Rangers: Shattered Grid - Dark Prelude was released online, starring Frank in the role of Lord Drakkon.
 The film was written and directed by Higgins and produced by Locomotion Pictures, RCA Film Productions and Saban Brands.